 Perhaps the most terrifying thing about today’s self-described Democratic Socialists is that they don’t understand their own prescribed ideology, a fact that New York Democratic Socialist Alexandria Ocasio-Cortez recently proved with aplomb.
 (RELATED: Alexandria Ocasio-Cortez Flubs First TV Interviews After Surprise Victory).

-Ocasio-Cortez appeared on “The View” Friday following her shocking upset of incumbent Democratic Caucus Chair Joseph Crowley – and when Meghan McCain asked her to describe “democratic socialism,” she failed to give a clear answer.
+Ocasio-Cortez appeared on “The View” following her shocking upset of incumbent Democratic Caucus Chair Joseph Crowley.
+When Meghan McCain asked her to describe “democratic socialism,” she failed to give a clear answer.

 “Do you think that the future of the Democratic Party is socialism?”
 McCain asked.

 Ocasio-Cortez first tried to argue there was a significant difference between her beliefs and socialism.

 “First of all, there’s a huge difference between socialism and Democratic socialism,” Ocasio-Cortez said.
 “Democratic socialism, and really what that boils down to me, is the basic belief that I believe that in a moral and wealthy America and a moral and modern America, no person should be too poor to live in this country.”

 “That’s what I believe.
 I can understand that there may be some divisions.
 You know, I don’t think people wake up in the morning and say, ‘I’m a capitalist!’” she added.

 Ocasio-Cortez then went on to argue that she believes the Democratic Party’s future is about the “working class”.
 She conveniently failed, however, to go into any specifics about how “democratic socialism” is any different from “socialism.”